What Populations Do Refugee Services Programs Serve?

 Unless otherwise noted Refugee Services programs serve the following eligible status:

 - A refugee, admitted under Section 207 of Immigration Naturalization Act (INA);

 - An asylee, granted asylum status under Section 208 of the INA;

-- An alien admitted into the United Stated as an Amerasian Immigrant as described in Section 402(a) 2 (A) (I) (V) of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (8 USC.
+- An alien admitted into the United States as an Amerasian immigrant as described in Section 402(a) 2 (A) (I) (V) of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (8 USC.
 1612 (a) 2 (A);

-- A Parolee admitted as a refugee under section 212(d) (5) of the Immigration and Nationality Act (INA);
+- A parolee admitted as a refugee under section 212(d) (5) of the INA;

 - Certain family members of a certified trafficking victim as described in Section 101 (A) (15) (T) (ii) of the INA;

-- Iraqis and Afghans Granted Special Immigration Status as described in Section 101 (a) (27) of the Immigration and Nationality Act (INA); and
+- Iraqis and Afghans granted special immigrant status as described in Section 101 (a) (27) of the INA; and

-- A Lawfully Permanent Resident admitted for permanent residence, provided that the individual previously held one of the aforementioned statuses above.
+- A lawful permanent resident admitted for permanent residence, provided that the individual previously held one of the aforementioned statuses above.